pinouche/algorithmic_trading/README.md

 # algorithmic_trading
-this is a script that takes real time data and makes trading decisions
+script that takes real time data, makes trading decisions, and sends market order to the broker via its API